johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 - They might have multiple processes with the parent process using some IPC (inter-process communication) mechanism.
 - They might be part of a multi-service backend system that uses various networking technologies for communication between the nodes.
 - They might be a single service, but spread out across multiple nodes for availability and/or load-balancing reasons.
+- They might be devices such as iPhones and iPads, communicating either between eachother for peer-to-peer games or interactive experiences, or communicating with a server-side system.

 These use-cases all vary significantly and have very different underlying transports and mechanisms that enable them.
 Their implementations are also tremendously different.
 However, the general concept of wanting to communicate with non-local _identifiable_ entities is common in all of them.

-Distributed actors provide an extension point in Swift's actor runtime that enables it to truly enable actors as a general conceptual model for asynchronous communication, regardless if in-process or not.

-This proposal _does not_ define any specific runtime--it is designed such that various (first and third-party) implementations of transports (`ActorTransport`s) allow distributed actors to adapt whichever communication patterns that suit a specific use-case.

-To keep things tangible, we will focus on the following two transport types, with each having their unique requirements and influence on the design of this proposal:
+To keep things tangible, we will focus on the following two use-cases, with each having their unique requirements and influence on the design of this proposal:

 - Network Actor Transports
   - Clustered server-side systems, simplifying implementation of scalable server-side systems and distributed algorithms